rajaiswary/PHP_learning/README.md

 c.
 Change the array in ascending order using any of one array function.

 d. echo the array value using the foreach method.

+Sample Project-

+create a php addressbook
+1.user registration
+2.user login
+3.profil/listing page
+4.add new address
+5.update/delete options
+6.All the operations using database